RachmanSyahril/syahril-cv-page/README.md

 Built in standard A4 paper using pure CSS + ReactJs via [Create React App](https://github.com/facebook/create-react-app).

-Feel free to copy this if you're interested :)
+Feel free to clone this if you're interested :)